UP2020033/AppEng-Lego/README.md

 3. On the 'item details' page, clicking in the text box allows the user to add negative numbers into it and it breaks the quantity field.
 In future I will disable to ability to enter into it but again I have run out of time to fully fix this issue.

-4. The webpage is not very compatible with mobile, I coded the website whilst being a bit tunnelvisioned on functionality and getting it to work on my PC.
+4. The webpage is not very compatible with mobile, I coded the website whilst being a bit tunnel visioned on functionality and getting it to work on my PC.
 This is something I regret and should have taken into account nearer the start of the journey.
 It was highlighted in a module last year but I had completely forgotten about it.

 ## Future/unfinished work